CodeYourFuture/syllabus/docs/html-css/week-2/lesson.md

 Finally, we wrap all of our styles for this media query in brackets (`{` and `}`), just like a CSS rule.

+### Exercise (10 minutes)

-> **Exercise:** Working in pairs, reduce the size of the "Bikes for Refugees" text so that it fits on a small screen (`320px`).
+Working in pairs, reduce the size of the "Bikes for Refugees" text so that it fits on a small screen (`320px`).
 But make sure it increases in size on larger screens.

+### Exercise (10 minutes)

-> **Exercise:** The two buttons in the jumbotron don't fit on the same line on small screens around `320px` wide.
+The two buttons in the jumbotron don't fit on the same line on small screens around `320px` wide.
 Can you adjust their size so that they fit on the same line?

 ## Flexbox